dae-cpp/dae-cpp/README.md

 ### Step 4.
 Set up Jacobian matrix

-We can provide analytical Jacobian by overriding `daecpp::Jacobian` class from the dae-cpp library ([example](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_Jacobian.cpp)) or just use numerically estimated one (this may significantly slow down the computation for large *N*).
+We can provide analytical Jacobian by overriding `daecpp::Jacobian` class from the dae-cpp library (see [robertson.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/robertson/robertson.cpp) or [perovskite_Jacobian.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_Jacobian.cpp)) or just use numerically estimated one (this may significantly slow down the computation for large *N*).
 If provided, analytical Jacobian matrix should be defined in [three array sparse format](https://software.intel.com/en-us/mkl-developer-reference-c-sparse-blas-csr-matrix-storage-format) similar to the Mass matrix.

 If we don't provide analytical Jacobian we should estimate it with the given tolerance: